-Some years, early season stand establishment problems are widespread and, in some cases, severe- especially in early planted corn fields.
+Some years, early season stand establishment problems are widespread and, in some cases, severe.
 The weather pattern during and immediately after planting is a major factor contributing to those problems.
 Corn which begins to germinate before periods of cold or wet weather in April or early May tends to show damage from saturated soils, cold soil temperatures, frost injury, herbicide injury, nitrogen deficiencies, seed decay and seedling blights.
 In some fields the seed decay and seedling blight may progress into crown decay resulting in even more severe stunting and yellowing of plants.
 If weather patterns are favorable for germination and emergence of corn and not as favorable for development of corn seed and seedling diseases, there will be a substantial reduction in seed decay and seedling blight problems in corn.

 Seed decay and seedling blights of corn are generally caused by soil-inhabiting fungi such as species of Pythium, Fusarium, Diplodia, Rhizoctonia and Penicillium.
 These fungi may rot the seed prior to germination or cause preemergence or postemergence seedling blight.
 Affected seeds are usually discolored and soft and may be overgrown with fungi.
 Rotted seed may be difficult to find because they decompose very rapidly and because soil adheres fairly tightly to the decomposing seed.